by Joe Thompson

 turntables: cross overs

-notes: The second cable car line built in San Francisco, this line did not climb any significant hills.
+notes: The Sutter Street Railway was the second cable car line built in San Francisco.
+This line did not climb any significant hills; it proved that cable traction did not have to limited to hills.
 It connected the residential Western Addition with downtown.

 The line was promoted by Henry Casebolt, a prominent machine works owner.
 Engineer Asa Hovey and Casebolt designed the cable line.
-It replaced a horse operated railway and helped to demonstrate that cable traction could be more economical than horse power.
+It replaced a financially unsuccessful horse-operated railway and helped to demonstrate that cable traction could be more economical than horse power.
 It was the first line to use a side grip, which became the most common kind of grip in the cable traction industry.
 Casebolt sold his interest in the line on 28-Jan-1880.

 New owner real estate dealer Robert F Morrow and his associates, the Schmitt brothers and their brother-in-law, Joseph L Schmitt, Charles A Schmitt, Maurice Schmitt and Joseph Naphtaly, started making changes to the line, including consolidating operations in a single new powerhouse and rebuilding the conduit.